My talk on the Evolution of our Plant-based dietary guidelines created much discussion at the Low Carb Universe event in Mallorca last week.

 I have been shown that children who practice self-indulgence previous to puberty, or during the period of merging into manhood and womanhood, must pay the penalty of nature's violated laws …

-The penalty of violating Nature’s Laws Ellen G White wrote (in summary) “The results of self-abuse is seen in various diseases … headache, loss of memory and sight, great weakness in the back and loins, affections of the spine and the head often decays inwardly."
+The penalty of violating Nature’s Laws according to Ellen G White (in summary) “The results of self-abuse is seen in various diseases … headache, loss of memory and sight, great weakness in the back and loins, affections of the spine and the head often decays inwardly."

 Such are just as surely self-murderers as though they pointed a pistol to their own breast and destroyed their life instantly